Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 The law also includes extensive civil discrimination protections for medical marijuana patients in the areas of employment, housing, education, organ transplants, and child custody, visitation, and parental rights.

 The Arizona Legislature has rolled back some of Prop.
 203’s protections, like possibly allowing an employer to fire a medical marijuana patient based on a report alleging workplace impairment from a colleague who is "believed to be reliable."
 The legislature also passed H.B.
 2585, which contradicts Prop.
 203 by adding medical marijuana patient data to the prescription drug-monitoring program.
 In 2015, the legislature undermined patient protections again with the passage of H.B.
 2346, which specifies that nothing requires a provider of workers’ compensation benefits to reimburse a person for costs associated with the medical use of marijuana.

 In September 2017, the Arizona Department of Child Services issued a new regulation saying that if an individual is a medical marijuana patient, then he or she would not be eligible to become a foster parent.

 Gov. Doug Ducey signed legislation in 2019 that requires dispensaries to have all medical marijuana tested by third-party laboratories for potency and contaminants.
 The law also made patient registry cards valid for two years instead of one, saving each of the state’s roughly 200,000 patients hundreds of dollars over the next decade.

 Finally, in May 2019, the Arizona Supreme Court ruled that concentrates, edibles, and other infused products are legal under the state’s medical marijuana law, ending a controversy based on an inaccurate reading of the 2010 voter-backed law.

-To stay updated on the status of marijuana policy reform in Arizona, be sure to subscribe to MPP's free legislative alert service, if you haven't done so already.
+To stay updated on the status of marijuana policy reform in Arizona, be sure to subscribe to MPP's alerts, if you haven't done so already.